When to Use duo

 Each cycle's RECORD makes the next cycle's LOAD richer.

-Two Scopes, One Cycle
+Two Roles, One Cycle

-Strategy, decisions, constraints
+Strategy, decisions, the plan

 - • LOAD: PRFAQ, DECISIONS, CONSTRAINTS, PROGRESS